LoganGore/Q-templates/python/basic/README.md

 ## Watch Mode

 Each service has a built in watch mode.
-This means, when you change your code, the service will **automatically restart** with the new code changes in place, for quick development. *However, should you adjust requirements.txt, or add new services (as above), you will need to terminate (ctrl + c) the running terminal script and re-run the build_and_deploy script.*
+This means, when you change your code, the service will **automatically restart** with the new code changes in place, for quick development. *However, should you add new services (as above), you will need to terminate (ctrl + c) the running terminal script and re-run the build_and_deploy script.*

 Although this has been tested on Mac and Linux, it is currently not believed to be working on Windows.